 What it does (and doesn’t do)

 First off, let’s be crystal clear, this feature is not an application dependency discovery tool that listens to network traces between your apps, servers or devices in production.
-Although we’re exploring a way to import results from tools like Movere or ServiceNow, all the information displayed in Application Links relies on survey answers.
+Although CAST Highlight could ingest and integrate results from tools like Movere or ServiceNow through our public API, all the information displayed in Application Links relies on survey answers.
 Like Wikipedia does in its own way, Highlight gathers Application Dependencies from folks who know (i.e., the application owners themselves).